DNDEBUG/wofi-password/README.md

 **2** - Run the Script

 **The Password**
-AWK outputs the second column to wl-copy (Yes if uses awk)
+AWK outputs the second column to wl-copy (Yes it uses awk, one day i will learn regex)
 so your password file should look something like this

 Login: USER_NAME